Tomrdle/custom-namalsk/README.md

 Watch video of Custom Namalsk here - https://www.youtube.com/watch?v=ZRZ6LejPn00

 Thanks for downloading and have fun!
-Join discord for more!  https://discord.gg/2ryrSmVb